adoptium/infrastructure/FAQ.md

 ## Jenkins access

-The AdoptOpenJDK Jenkins server at [https://ci.adoptium.net](https://ci.adoptium.net) is used for all the builds and testing automation.
+The Adoptium Jenkins server at [https://ci.adoptium.net](https://ci.adoptium.net) is used for all the builds and testing automation.
 Since we're as open as possible, general read access is enabled.
 For others, access is controlled via github teams (via the Jenkins `Github Authentication Plugin` as follows.
 (Links here won't work for